Sufjan Stevens announces five-part album 'Convocations' in tribute to late father

 Sufjan Stevens has announced a new five-part album called ‘Convocations’ – you can listen to the track ‘Meditation V’ below now.

-The US singer-songwriter, whose eighth album ‘The Ascension’ arrived last September, promised yesterday (April 5) that “new holistic music” would be arriving this week while sharing a new piece of artwork.
+The US singer-songwriter, whose eighth album ‘The Ascension’ arrived last September, promised yesterday (April 5) that “new holistic music” would be coming this week while sharing a new piece of artwork.

 It has now been confirmed that an instrumental record from Stevens will be released digitally on May 6 via Asthmatic Kitty.
 A 5xLP coloured vinyl edition of ‘Convocations’ will follow on August 20.